 What and Who Is SAA?

-SAA is a charitable organization, with offices in Bermuda, that was formed by a group of PWS who eliminated virtually all outward signs of stuttering or other speech anxieties (PWSS), who banded together to help others overcome speech anxieties (as manifested by stuttering, blocking, etc., or simply by silence in pressured situations).
+SAA is an organization, with offices in Bermuda, that was formed by Lee Lovett and a group of PWS who eliminated virtually all outward signs of stuttering or other speech anxieties (PWSS), who banded together to help others overcome speech anxieties (as manifested by stuttering, blocking, etc., or simply by silence in pressured situations).
 See Success Stories for details.
 SAA is now being administrated by the non-profit World Stop Stuttering Association.

-SAA has modeled itself after Alcoholics Anonymous (AA), which was formed in the U.S. in the 1930’s by alcoholics who had self-cured.
+SAA has modeled itself after Alcoholics Anonymous (AA), which was formed in the U.S. in the 1930’s by alcoholics who had trained themselves not to drink alcohol.
 No doctor or substance-abuse professional can hope to understand the depths of alcohol as does an alcoholic.
 So, AA was created for purpose of providing counseling by ex-alcoholics to alcoholics.
-AA holds DAILY meetings in every country of any size throughout the world, and tens of millions of alcoholics attend those meetings every day, and hear other alcoholics explain how they self-cured, or their progress in doing so, and these self-cured alcoholics counsel others at these meetings and make themselves available (between daily meetings) for phone, Skype and other forms of contact by sufferers.
+AA holds DAILY meetings in every country of any size throughout the world, and tens of millions of alcoholics attend those meetings daily, and hear other alcoholics explain how they manage their alcoholism, or their progress in doing so, and these ex-alcoholics counsel others at these meetings and make themselves available (between daily meetings) for phone, Skype and other forms of contact by sufferers.
 In the process, AA has proven to be an instrument for good of divine proportions.

-SAA now seeks to emulate AA’s so admirable example by offering a place where non-detectable PWS can provide counseling to PWS.
+SAA now seeks to emulate AA’s so admirable example by offering a place where those who have overcome their speech disabilities can provide counseling to those who have not.
 SAA supports the work of professional speech therapists, and SAA’s counseling is not necessarily a substitute for therapy by a professional speech therapist, any more than AA is a substitute for the assistance of medical professionals.
 However, since most speech therapists either never stuttered or still do, those who beat stuttering will better understand the problem and what it takes solve it.
 As such, we do urge stutterers to seek help from ex-stutterers.
 As of this writing, there is only one community or organization that is comprised of ex-stutterers, Speech Anxiety Cures (SAC).

 How You Achieve Those Goals